 I’ve had the joy of being on the receiving end of dozens and dozens of unexpected gifts in my adult life.
 Whether it’s hand-made stuff from my mother-in-law who has cornered the market on Best Personal Gift Ever, or whether it was an accidental headband purchase by my husband who THOUGHT he was purchasing a face buff but ended up being one of my favorite headbands!
+Another of my favorites was a custom phone case!
 I’m a lucky girl, is what I’m saying.

 But as Christmas creeps up I think of my kids asking for gifts, and how some of my most treasured gifts are ones I didn’t ask for.